hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 wpForo
 `$source: 'wpforo/wpforo.php'`
-`$form_id: 'new_topic' for new topic form and topicid for reply form.
+`$form_id: 'new_topic' for a new topic form and topicid for a reply form.
 Topicid can be found in HTML code searching for 'data-topicid' in Elements.`

 Wordfence Login Security
 `$source: 'wordfence-login-security/wordfence-login-security.php'`